tzickel/justredis/README.md

 - [ ] API Finalization (your feedback is appreciated)
   - [ ] Should calling redis be using \_\_call__() or a special method such as "command" for refactoring ?
   - [ ] Is the modify() API flexiable enough ?
-  - [ ] Is it easy to extend the module
+  - [ ] Is it easy to extend the module ?
   - [ ] Should we add helper functions for SCAN iterators and other API ?
+- [ ] Asynchronous support
+  - [ ] Automate code convertion between sync and async
+  - [ ] Make sure cancelations are handled properly
 - [ ] Resolving some of the TODO in code

 General: